|

 Wenford Bridge from 1981 until 1997 when he moved to the USA.

-The pottery has two wood-fired kilns, the first built in 1939 and the
+The pottery had two wood-fired kilns, the first built in 1939 and the

 second in 1949/50.
-This is the main kiln and the original uses an updraft
+This was the main kiln and the original used an updraft

 from the main kiln for firing biscuits.
-Nowadays Seth fires the main kiln
+Seth would fire the main kiln

 about twice a year.
-This is a major event and potters from miles around
+This was a major event and potters from miles around

 Other potters